 Fish Barriers & Mackay Whitsunday Fish Species

 The Mackay Whitsundays region is blessed with a diverse array of freshwater fish species, many of which undertake migrations during their life history.
-Some of these migrations are short and confined wholly to freshwater habitats, while some migrations occur across vast distances and between varying habitats, including between freshwater and near-shore marine environments.
+Some of these migrations are brief and are confined wholly to freshwater habitats, while some migrations occur across vast distances and between varying habitats, including between freshwater and near-shore marine environments.
 Of the 48 freshwater fish species found to occur in the MW region (Moore and Marsden, 2007), almost half (48%) require unimpeded access between freshwater and estuarine habitats to complete their life cycle or maintain sustainable populations.

 Migration strategies between key habitats have evolved for a variety of reasons, including;

 - Feeding and reproduction purposes,

 - Avoidance of predators,